Former AT&T Chairman John deButts Dead At 71

 DeButts served as president of Illinois Bell Telephone Co. and later as executive vice president and then vice chairman of AT&T. He served as chairman and chief executive of the company from April 1972 until his retirement in February 1979, when he was succeeded by Charles Brown.
 Brown retired earlier this year.

-″John deButts stood tall among the great corporate statesmen of our time.
-He led AT&T through the most challenging years in the company’s history and will long be remembered as a generous, strong man who was always committed to fulfilling what he saw as AT&T’s unusual obligation to serve the public interest,″ James Olson, the company’s current chairman and chief executive, said in a prepared statement.
+″John deButts stood tall among the great corporate statesmen of our time,″ James Olson, the company’s current chairman and chief executive, said in a prepared statement.

 He had served on the boards of such companies as Citicorp, General Motors Corp., Kraft Corp. and USX Corp.

 DeButts was born April 10, 1915, in Greensboro, N.C., and graduated from Virginia Military Institute in 1936 with a bachelor’s degree in electrical engineering.